Dip pen: History

-The steel pen is first attested in Daniel Defoe's book A Tour Through the Whole Island of Great Britain – 1724–26.
-In Letter VII Defoe wrote: "the plaster of the ceilings and walls in some rooms is so fine, so firm, so entire, that they break it off in large flakes, and it will bear writing on it with a pencil or steel pen."
 In Newhall Street, John Mitchell pioneered mass production of steel pens in 1822; prior to that the quill pen had been the most common form of writing instrument.
 His brother William Mitchell later set up his own pen making business in St Paul's square.
 The Mitchell family is credited as being the first manufacturers to use machines to cut pen nibs, which greatly sped up the process.

 The Jewellery Quarter and surrounding area of Birmingham, England was home to many of the first dip pen manufacturers, which some companies establishing there to produce pens.
 Some of those companies were Joseph Gillott's (established in 1827), Sir Josiah Mason (1827), Hink Wells & Co.
 (1836), Baker and Finnemore (1850), C. Brandauer & Co.
 (1850), D. Leonardt & Co.
 (1856).

 Baker and Finnemore operated in James Street, near St Paul's Square.
 C Brandauer & Co Ltd., founded as Ash & Petit, traded at 70 Navigation Street.
 Joseph Gillott & Sons Ltd. made pen nibs in Bread Street, now Cornwall Street.
 Hinks Wells & Co. traded in Buckingham Street, Geo W Hughes traded in St Paul's Square, D. Leonardt & Co./Leonardt & Catwinkle traded in George Street and Charlotte Street, and M Myers & Son. were based at 8 Newhall Street.
 By 1830 John and William Mitchell, Joseph Gillott and Josiah Mason were the major manufacturers in Birmingham.